 - Universal compatibility

-- No direct communication from smartphone to device (It has to go through satellite)
+- No direct communication from smartphone to the device (It has to go through satellite)

 - High monthly cost